-As described in Note 1 to the financial statements, in 2017 the District adopted the provisions of Governmental Accounting Standards Board's Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans", Statement No. 77, "Tax Abatement Disclosures", Statement No. 78, "Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans", Statement No. 80, "Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14", and certain provisions of Statement No. 82, "Pension Issues - an amendment of GASB Statements No. 67, No. 68, and No. 73".
-Our opinion is not modified with respect to these matters.
+As described in Note 1 to the financial statements, in 2018 the District adopted the provisions of Governmental Accounting Standards Board's Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", Statement No. 81, "Irrevocable Split-Interest Agreements", certain provisions of Statement No. 82, "Pension Issues - an amendment of GASB Statements No. 67, No. 68, and No. 73", Statement No. 85, "Omnibus 2017", and Statement No. 86, "Certain Debt Extinguishment Issues".
+Our opinion is not modified is respect to these matters.